 Multiple events are governed by timers to aid in efficiently routing and handling conversations.
 These values are all Admin user editable and may be applied in seconds or minutes.
 It is important to understand the impact of these settings before changing from the default values.

 Organizations may implement different standards for conversation acceptance and response times.
 These standards should support the agent workflow in addition to customer expectations.

-Note also that Response Timeout, Conversation Inactive Time, and Conversation Close times, may be set both at the contact points level and the Platform level of each contact point.
+Note also that Response Timeout, Conversation Inactive Time, and Conversation Close times, may be set both at the Contact Point level and the Platform level of each Contact Point.
 The most specific settings will apply.

 The duration that the conversation will be offered to an agent.
 A higher threshold increases the time a customer will wait for a response, but also allows multi-tasking agents to finish a task before accepting a conversation.

 Agents who fail to acknowledge a conversation offer before the timer expires will be placed in Current Conversations Only status.
 Learn more

 When an agent is in an active conversation with a customer, and a customer sends a message, the agent must respond in this timeframe.
 If the agent does not respond before this timer expires, the conversation is re-queued, and the agent is placed in Current Conversations Only status.

 The best customer experience is achieved when an agent can maintain the conversation, or gracefully hand off to another agent.
 This timer should reflect agent workflow and allow for multi-tasking as needed.
 This timer should also account for the adaptive response timer (below) and never have a value lower than the Adaptive Response Maximum.

 Quiq’s Adaptive Response Timer (ART) measures the cadence and pace of a conversation, and coaches the agent to respond accordingly.
 SMS conversations may have longer periods between messages than chat, so the ART takes these into account, and provides a visual queue to the agent as to when the agent should respond.
 The minimum value is the shortest span the timer would display for a given conversation.